How to use Pinterest as a pattern designer

 And the activities you do to for each step to make your audience go to the next phase is something that in marketing language is called a CTA - a Call To Action.
 A CTA can be a button, a link or a form for example, that can be tracked and measured for every click or interaction.
 The ultimate CTA is when someone presses ”place order”.

-On the other end you have one-on-one marketing, where you cherrypick the exact type of people that would be typical for being interested (that might be your people) in your offer and talk to them directly, by letter (adressed), email or phone call.
-This is mostly done for marketing a specific offer.
-At the end, the cost per conversion will be low.
+On the other end you have one-on-one marketing, where you cherrypick the exact type of people that would be typical for being interested (that might be your people) in your offer and talk to them directly, by letter (adressed), email or a phone call (telemarketing).

 Well, you’ve read the headline for this article so you know what I’m getting at: